X-Road

 X-Road is a centrally managed distributed Data Exchange Layer (DXL) between information systems.
 Organizations can exchange information over the Internet using X-Road to ensure confidentiality, integrity and interoperability between data exchange parties.

 The first X-Road iteration was developed and launched by Estonia's Information System Authority (RIA) in 2001.
-The source codes of its central components were released on October 3, 2016 under an MIT License.
+The source code of its central components were released on October 3, 2016 under an MIT License.
 By February 7, 2018, Finland's and Estonia's data exchange layers were connected to one another.
 In 2017 Finland and Estonia established the Nordic Institute for Interoperability Solutions (NIIS) to continue the development of the X-Road core.

 Features

 According to their web page, "The X-Road is an open source data exchange layer solution that enables organizations to exchange information over the Internet.
 The X-Road is a centrally managed distributed integration layer between Information Systems that provides a standardized and secure way to produce and consume services.
 The X-Road ensures confidentiality, integrity and interoperability between data exchange parties."